Introduction to Algorithms: Editions

 The first edition of the textbook did not include Stein as an author, and thus the book became known by the initialism CLR.
 It included two chapters ("Arithmetic Circuits" & "Algorithms for Parallel Computers") that were dropped in the second edition.
 After the addition of the fourth author in the second edition, many began to refer to the book as "CLRS".
 This first edition of the book was also known as "The Big White Book (of Algorithms)."
 With the second edition, the predominant color of the cover changed to green, causing the nickname to be shortened to just "The Big Book (of Algorithms)."
 The third edition was published in August 2009.
 The fourth edition was published in April 2022, which has colors added to improve visual presentations.

 Cover design

 The mobile depicted on the cover, Big Red (1959) by Alexander Calder, can be found at the Whitney Museum of American Art in New York City.
-An Introduction to Language by Fromkin also uses Calder's mobile on its cover.